 Before launching a crawl, you can supply one or more files containing the third party data set fields you want to add to your report.

-Just head to your project home and select ‘Launch a new crawl’.
-Then, if this option is activated on your account, click on “Data Ingestion” at the end of your Analysis section.
+Just head to your project home and select ‘+ Set up a new crawl’.
+Then, click on “Data Ingestion” at the end of your Analysis section.

 Check the ‘Enable data ingestion’ box and upload your .zip file.

 Then, the file is processed and you can follow the number of lines being parsed, and their status.